Shagital/adonisjs-migrations-generator/README.md

 ```

 ### Usage
+Open `start/app.js` and add `@shagital/adonisjs-migrations-generator/src/Command/MigrationsGeneratorCommand` to the commands array

-Note that you can replace the `adonis` with `node ace` if adonis is not installed globally on your system.
+- Note that you can replace the `adonis` with `node ace` if adonis is not installed globally on your system.

 #### Basic usage
 Will generate migration files for all tables in the DB set as default, and save files in `databases/migrations` directory